Applicable laws for LIRAs and LIFs

 Employers whose activities are under provincial jurisdiction

 The applicable law is the law of the province in which the member worked when he or she ceased active plan membership.
+It is the province in which the employer's establishment is located and where the active member must report for work or from which the member receives his or her remuneration.

 For the other provinces or territories in Canada, consult the applicable laws and monitoring agencies responsible for those laws.